Time series on compact spaces, with an application to dynamic modeling of relative abundance data in Ecology: Construction of ergodic processes on a compact domain

-The aim of this section is to provide a generic approach to construct stationary time series models taking values on the simplex.
-We will first state an abstract result of independent interest and which can be used to construct general stationary processes taking values on the simplex but also on more general compact state spaces.
-These processes are defined from some one-point transition kernels and can be Markovian or not.
-We will then discuss how to construct these transition kernels from a parametric family of probability distributions on the simplex.
-Two particular examples, with the Dirichlet or log-normal distribution, are studied in details.
-Parsimonious GLM type models of the previous type are then discussed.
+The aim of this section is to provide a generic approach to construct stationary time series models taking values on a compact space.
+We will first state an abstract result, Theorem \ref{theo:2.1} below, which gives simple sufficient conditions on a transition kernel defining the conditional distribution of the model and from which existence and uniqueness of a stationary path is guaranteed.
+These processes can be Markovian or not.
+We then discuss how to construct these transition kernels from a parametric family of probability distributions on a compact space and how to get parsimonious models following this approach.